 The comforts of a cozy, warm home in winter can help you forget about the short days and the multiple layers of clothing.
 These tips can help you weather the winter season.

 - Have your furnace inspected.
 Since your heating system will probably be running constantly throughout the winter, you should have it inspected annually to help it run efficiently and prevent CO from entering your home.
 Also remember to change out your HVAC filters every month.

 - Inspect the insulation in your attic and crawlspaces.
 Warm air rises and leaves the house through the roof, so you should focus on insulation in your ceilings.
 Insulating the crawlspaces will help keep your floors warm.

 - Seal potential leaks.
-Seal areas around recessed lights, the attic hatch, and plumbing vents that may be allowing warm air from the living space below to enter the attic.
+Before cold weather comes, take time to insulate your home or apartment to keep the winter chill outside.
+Seal areas around recessed lights, the attic hatch and plumbing vents that may be allowing warm air from the living space below to enter the attic.

 - Apply weather stripping.
 Add weather stripping to doors and caulk window gaps.
 Make sure all windows are locked to keep out as much cold air as possible.

 - Use a fireplace.
-If you plan to use it, schedule an inspection and service by a professional to make sure your chimney is clear of debris and make sure that your damper opens, closes, and seals tightly.
+If you plan to use it, schedule an inspection and service by a professional to make sure your chimney is clear of debris and that your damper opens, closes and seals tightly.

 - Let water drip from hot and cold faucets overnight.

 - Keep cabinet doors open to allow warm air to circulate in places like below sinks.
 If you open the cabinet doors, be sure to remove anything inside the cabinets that may pose a safety to hazard to children, such as household cleaners.

 - Finally, consult your local utility company about an energy assessment to determine where your home is losing energy and what energy-smart investments would make sense.